 How can Dhan Vapasi be implemented?

 The Dhan Vapasi Bill, 2018 has been drafted.
 The Bill and accompanying report elaborate the steps to make Dhan Vapasi a reality.
 The Bill is available for public discussion and has been circulated to all Members of the Parliament in September 2018.
-However, for MPs to take us seriously, we will need to show the strength of our numbers.

 Once in the private hands, won't big corporations end up exploiting these assets?

 The government ownership of surplus assets does not guarantee their efficient use.
 It only creates opportunities for misuse and corruption as we have seen in several instances in the past.
 Most of the public resources held by the Indian government are underutilised, mismanaged and have been subjected to large-scale corruption scandals.